mussa-shirazi-imply/imply-kubernetes/README.md

 ```

-Login to postgres pod, replace postgres-7454f995b-trz6f with yours postgres pod name
+Log in to the PostgreSQL pod (replace `postgres-7454f995b-trz6f` with your own PostgreSQL pod name):

 ```
 kubectl exec -it postgres-7454f995b-trz6f bash
 ```

-From the postgres pod
+From the PostgreSQL pod:

 ```
 psql -h postgres.default.svc.cluster.local -U admin --password postgresdb -p 5432

 ```

-The password from the postgres config map: psltest
+The password from the PostgreSQL config map: psltest

 ```
 # Command result: